Off-road training

 • recovery of locked-up brakes and front/rear wheels

-• picking up a dropped bike without injury to self/others
+• picking up a dropped motorcycle without injury to self/others

 All of these skills are relevant for all road riders.
 In fact, they’re essential if riders are focused on taking every measure they can to be safe on public roads!